Video by: TED Talk

 by: Lisa Intrabartola

 The National Institute for Early Education at the Rutgers’ Graduate School of Education has conducted many studies into the benefits of dual language immersion programs especially with regards to preschool aged children.
 “That period is considered the critical period where the ear is more in tune to certain sounds.
 That allows them to learn language as quickly as they do,” Figueras-Daniel said.
 “It makes sense in pre-school is because 3- and 4-year-olds have not mastered English.
 They are still experimenting with grammar and the structure of language and are learning new vocabulary every day.”
-Click here for more about this research.

 Check out more articles below to learn about bilingualism and its educational benefits.
-For more resources on bilingualism and education, check our Facebook page.

 - “Le bilinguisme précoce, rempart contre le racisme” (in French) – French Morning (March 2015)